A Guide to Sun Protection & Anti-Aging: Cruelty-Free Sunscreens for Oily Skin

 What Are the Hidden Dangers of Prolonged Sun Exposure?

 Prolonged sun exposure goes beyond sunburns.
-UV radiation breaks down collagen, damages skin cells at the DNA level, and significantly increases skin cancer risk.
+UV radiation breaks down collagen, damages skin cells at the DNA level, and significantly increases the risk of skin cancer.
 It also causes stubborn dark spots, hyperpigmentation, and premature aging, like wrinkles and sagging.

 Even oily skin offers no protection against these serious, long-term effects from sun damage.